OranDanon/Summaries/README.md

 ### Lecturers
 I would like to thank the following lecturers how taught me the following course.
-They do not responsible to any mistake I may have in my notes.
+They do not responsible for any mistake I may have in my notes.
 | Course  | Lectuerer |
 | ------------- | ------------- |
 | Algorithms 2  | Ph.D.
 Elad Aigner-Horev  |